kderme/gsoc/blog/rqlite.md

 but since this is a distributed db, we decided that this error deserves its own constructor `HttpRedirect`.
 Our client gives the option to make the redirection itself, so, in this case, this error should not appear to the user.
 - By the time we query the leader, he may no longer be the reigning leader, so he will redirect us.
-We set a maximum number of times this can happen (a bit rare though).
+We set a maximum number of times this can happen (a rare error).
 - It may also be that the http header which redirects us to a different location is missing (rare also).
 - We requested something that only the leader can do.
 However there is currently no leader to redirect us.
 This can happen when multiple nodes leave a cluster and there is no majority for a leader to be voted.